The Ultimate Guide to Visiting Oahu

 Hawaii has long caught the imagination of many travelers, all seeking the velvet green mountains, blue and white beaches, rolling waves, and sweet scent of hibiscus clinging to the air.
 With so many islands to pick and choose from, it can be tricky to know which to claim as your own.

-Kauai may have the gardens, Maui may have the magic – but visiting Oahu can offer historic landmarks, rare encounters with Mother Nature, a smidge of luxury, and the iconic North Shore.
+Kauai may have the gardens, Maui may have the magic – but visiting Oahu can offer historic landmarks, rare encounters with Mother Nature, a plethora of Oahu tours to choose from, a smidge of luxury, and the iconic North Shore.
 With downtown Honolulu on one side, and jungle paths on the other – it seems to be the best island for balancing out your trip to Hawaii and can be incredibly fulfilling for those wondering what to do in Oahu.

-For the adrenaline junkies, there are a plethora of things to do in Oahu – you can spend your days carving waves with a surfboard at Waimea Bay, hiking along the dazzling foliage of the Olomana Trail, or swimming with dolphins and stingrays.
+For the adrenaline junkies, there are a plethora of things to do in Oahu – you can spend your days carving waves with a surfboard at Waimea Bay, shark cage diving off the coast, hiking along the dazzling foliage of the Olomana Trail, or swimming with dolphins and stingrays.
 For history buffs -the Pearl Harbor memorial invites you to step back into the past, or you can get lost in the lavish regal history of Hawaii at the Iolani Palace.
-Honolulu and Waikiki can fulfil every food dream, and offer endless spa days and shopping for those who take their paradise with more than a dollop of comfort and class.
-Finally, nature lovers will be wooed by the blissful botanical gardens and moonlike lava landscapes scattered across Oahu.
+Honolulu and Waikiki can fulfill every food dream, with lots of great Hawaii dinner cruise options, along with offering endless spa days and shopping for those who take their paradise with more than a dollop of comfort and class.
+Finally, nature lovers will be wooed by the blissful botanical gardens and moon-like lava landscapes scattered across Oahu.

 The third largest island in the chain, the question of what to do in Oahu knows no limits.
 For those seeking to burn the candle at both ends, and combine nightlife with nature, comfort with culture, and relaxing white sands with world class surf – then visiting Oahu is the solution for those narrowing down which Hawaiian island to choose.